All Episodes

 Inexplicably.

-Now, if they caught him 86 hours and 47 minutes later, yeah, that would really blew my mind right there.
+Now, if they caught him 86 hours and 47 minutes later, that would have really blew my mind right there.

-Like they like they like uh like 33 was already bad enough, but like they're throwing out so many numbers of just like fucked up shit and trying to invoke stuff, it freaks me out.
+Like they, like, they, like, like 33 was already bad enough, but like, they're throwing out so many numbers of just like fucked up shit and trying to invoke stuff.

 For example, the reaction here.

-Better not be boycotting Israel because if you boycott Israel, you're gonna get arrested.
+Better not be boycotting Israel because if you boycott Israel, you're going to get arrested, which they've been doing for the past couple of years.

 Yeah.

-Like they they essentially knew from like years of these college people, like hearing all this stuff and hearing their evil and having it drilled into their heads that these people are like the devil incarnate, ready to like restore the handmaid's tail and put it put everyone back into maternal bondage forever and ever to only produce babies on the ranch,
+Like they essentially knew from like years of these college people, like hearing all this stuff and hearing their evil and having it drilled into their heads that these people are like the devil incarnate, ready to like restore the handmaid's tail and put it put everyone back into maternal bondage forever and ever to only produce babies on the ranch, blah, blah, blah, or whatever the hell.

-blah blah blah, or whatever the hell, like I I don't know the exact scenario that they that they envisioned because all I know is it involves an outfit of a certain sword.
+Like, I don't know the exact scenario that they, that they envisioned because all I know is it involves an outfit of a certain sort.

 Yeah.

-Like people that I know very very closely are were like really angry, like, oh holy shit, you're angry.
+Like people that I know very, very closely were like really angry.

-It got a lot of people to be cancellacious for sure.
+It got a lot of people to be cancellatious for sure.

-Like anybody who uh celebrated it, which you know, after you watch the crooks shooting, like reaction, you know, how did you not think that was gonna happen again?
+Like anybody who celebrated it, which, you know, after you watch the crooks shooting like reaction, you know, how did you not think that was going to happen again?

-Like at this time, it's not this time it's like it's not somebody who, you know, when they if they got taken out is gonna like cause massive like political disruption, because in the end he didn't really hold any particular office, just a high place in some people's minds.
+It's like, it's not somebody who, you know, when they, if they got taken out, it's going to like cause massive like political disruption because in the end, he didn't really hold any particular office, just a high place in some people's minds.

 Right.

-And so like uh and so like you know, getting rid of him wasn't going to cause like some some massive uh upheaval, but at the same time, people uh and so if anything, I thought, you know, like that's gonna cause people to celebrate it more because freaking uh uh because I just remembered the whole like like I said,
+But at the same time, people are, and so if anything, I thought, you know, like, that's going to cause people to celebrate it more because freaking because I just remembered the whole, like, like I said, the Crooks thing.

 Nope.

-And so it's like these people don't get this, but they felt a lot safer this time because you know, him being gone didn't mean like you know, who's gonna lead the free world or some shit.
+And so it's like these people don't get this, but they felt a lot safer this time because, you know, him being gone didn't mean like, you know, who's going to lead the free world or some shit.

-Yeah, well, thank god we still have Trump's earlobe.
+Well, thank God we still have Trump's earlobe.

-It was just basically who was gonna lead turning point.
+It was just basically who was going to lead turning point.

-Yeah, oh what is it true that Shapiro, Ben Shapiro is gonna take over the turning point?
+Oh, what is it true that Shapiro, Ben Shapiro is going to take over the turning point?

 Is that true?